AWS Integration FAQ

 Finally, GuardDuty acts as an extra layer of intelligence, providing context to the footage by correlating different data points and highlighting activities that require closer inspection.
 Red Canary will be able to review what has been recorded while also understanding the bigger picture and respond more effectively to security incidents.

-Does the 'rc-partner-access-control' role need to be deployed to all AWS accounts, and how should it be configured in the system?
+Must the 'redcanary-partner-access role’ be deployed to all AWS accounts, and how should it be configured in the system?

 Was this article helpful?